 Safferon – The number of bulbs necessary for a jerib (0,2 hectre) and the cost of a kilo of bulbs, varies a lot depending on the quality and the season.
 Normally in Herat the workers plant 600 to 700 kg of bulbs for every single jerib.
 The average price for a kilo of bulbs of good quality is 5.3 euro a kilo.

-Colleagues – A guard will guard the whole area 24 hours a day and receive a salary of Euro 200 per month.
-There will also be a trainer and a supervisor, Sayyd performing these roles, and he shall direct and coordinate the work on the land, taking a salary of Euro 200 per month.
+Colleagues – A guard guards the whole area 24 hours a day and receives a salary of Euro 200 per month.
+There is also a trainer and a supervisor, Sayyd performing these roles, and he directs and coordinates the work on the land, taking a salary of Euro 200 per month.
 In addition an amount of Euro 100 is in budget to cover various forms of transport.

 Over a period of five years we forecast a return of Euro 73,480 on the sale of safferon and of Euro 62,500 from the sale of bulbs, making a total of Euro 135,980.
 The annual return will vary depending on the quality of the bulbs and the weather conditions.
 During the first year 1 jerib could produce a maximum of 300/500 grams of safferon, a quantity which will then increase year after year, arriving at a peak in the third year and then decreasing towards the fifth, when he bulbs will be old and need replacing.
 The wholsale price of safferon in March 2017 was Euro 1.7 per gram and the retail price was Euro 2.4 per gram.

 No profit is forecast in the first two years of activity, given the cost of upstarting the project.
 Notwithstanding this it is intended to provide a salary for the twelve women particpating and to arrive at a salary of Euro 870 for each woman per year, and this would represent a decent standard of living for a family composed of 5 persons.
 The first profits should emerge in the third year.